NC3-LU/Diagnostic/documentation/userguide/README.md

 > **Warning**
 >
 > Be careful, when you do add a question this way, it will be only last
-> during this diagnostic.
-If you want to add a question for all yours
+> during this diagnosis.
+If you want to add a question for all your
-> diagnostic, you should add it in the administration part.
+> diagnosis, you should add it in the administration part.

 ![Add Question](img/UG_Diagnostic_009.PNG)